Role of the Swiss Authorized Representative (CH-REP)

 Switzerland and the EU no longer have a valid Mutual Recognition Agreement for medical devices.
 As a result, an EU Authorized Representative is no longer recognized in Switzerland.
-Instead, Swissmedic requires its own version of an EU Authorized Representative – a Swiss Authorized Representative (AR).
+Instead, Swissmedic requires its own version – a Switzerland Authorized Representative (AR) for medical devices and IVDs.
 The Swiss AR is also referred to as a ‘CH REP’.

-The Swiss Authorized Representative is responsible for 1) verifying you have CE marked your device, 2) reporting vigilance on the manufacturer’s behalf (serious incidents and FSCAs), and 3) acting as the point of contact between you and Swissmedic when needed.
+The Swiss Authorized Representative is responsible for 1) verifying you have CE marked your device, 2) reporting vigilance (serious incidents and FSCAs), and 3) acting as the point of contact between you and Swissmedic when needed.

 NOTE: Due to a customs treaty, Liechtenstein-based companies may act as Swiss Authorised Representatives.
 Further, manufacturers and importers in Liechtenstein are exempt from having to appoint a Swiss AR, though they must meet other obligations, such as obtaining a Swiss Single Registration Number (CHRN).

-*This requirement to report vigilance (serious incidents, FSCAs) is imposed onto the Swiss Authorized Representative.
-This is different from Europe; it is not the EU Authorized Representative’s responsibility to report vigilance on the manufacturer’s behalf.
+*The Swiss Authorized Representative is responsible for ensuring that the manufacturer reports vigilance (serious incidents, FSCAs).
+This is different from Europe; it is not the EU Authorized Representative’s responsibility to ensure the manufacturer reports vigilance.

 Swissmedic provided the below transition period to appoint a Swiss AR, which has now ended: